luiscoco/macOS_BigSur_in_VirtualBox/README.md

-# How to install macOs in VirtualBox
+# How to install macOs Big Sur in VirtualBox

 How to install Mac **Big Sur 11** in VirtualBox on a PC: